cindyindriyani095/StudiKasusDibimbing/README.md

-# StudiKasusDibimbing

-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image.
-A few of the images can be found at http://www.cs.wisc.edu/~street/images/

-Separating plane described above was obtained using Multisurface Method-Tree (MSM-T) [K. P. Bennett, "Decision Tree Construction Via Linear Programming."
-Proceedings of the 4th Midwest Artificial Intelligence and Cognitive Science Society, pp. 97-101, 1992], a classification method which uses linear programming to construct a decision tree.
-Relevant features were selected using an exhaustive search in the space of 1-4 features and 1-3 separating planes.

-The actual linear program used to obtain the separating plane in the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

-This database is also available through the UW CS ftp server: ftp ftp.cs.wisc.edu cd math-prog/cpo-dataset/machine-learn/WDBC/
+# Breast Cancer Classification Project - Machine Learning

-Variables:
+## Variables:
-1) ID number
+1. ID number
-2) Diagnosis (M = malignant, B = benign)
+2. Diagnosis (M = malignant, B = benign)

-3-32)
-Ten real-valued features are computed for each cell nucleus:
+## Ten real-valued features are computed for each cell nucleus:
-a) radius (mean of distances from center to points on the perimeter)
+1. radius (mean of distances from center to points on the perimeter)
-b) texture (standard deviation of gray-scale values)
+2. texture (standard deviation of gray-scale values)
-c) perimeter
+3. perimeter
-d) area
+4. area
-e) smoothness (local variation in radius lengths)
+5. smoothness (local variation in radius lengths)
-f) compactness (perimeter^2 / area - 1.0)
+6. compactness (perimeter^2 / area - 1.0)
-g) concavity (severity of concave portions of the contour)
+7. concavity (severity of concave portions of the contour)
-h) concave points (number of concave portions of the contour)
+8. concave points (number of concave portions of the contour)
-i) symmetry
+9. symmetry
-j) fractal dimension ("coastline approximation" - 1)
+10. fractal dimension ("coastline approximation" - 1)

+## Goals
+1. Classify breast cancer tumors as malignant (M) or benign (B) using machine learning.
+2. Identify key features influencing the classification (e.g., radius, texture, concavity).
+3. Achieve high accuracy, precision, and recall to ensure reliability.
+4. Compare machine learning algorithms and optimize performance.

+## Insight
+1. Features like concavity, compactness, and concave points may strongly correlate with malignant tumors.
+2. Address class imbalance to avoid biased predictions.
+3. Model interpretability is crucial for real-world medical use.

 Source: https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic

+If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on LinkedIn and email: cindy1808indriyani@gmail.com

+#Classification #MachineLearning #RandomForest #GradientBoosting #DecisionTree